sorenfriisalexandersen/dynamics365smb-docs/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 # dynamics365smb-docs
-Welcome to the repository for user assistance content for Dynamics 365 Business Central!
-This product is aimed at small and midsized businesses.
+Welcome to the repository for user assistance content for Microsoft Dynamics 365 Business Central!
 This repo enables you to take the Business Central Help and customize it to suit your application.
 It also provides a way for you to actively contribute to the current Business Central content.

 The content is available as markdown files (.md), where each file represents an article in the help.
 You can edit these markdown files, and then convert them to HTML files for application.